-Behind the videowall you will find a black computer rack with a lot of cables.
-This rack is connected to everything and is not to tampered with.
+Behind the video wall, you will find a black computer rack with many cables.
+This rack is connected to everything and is not to be tampered with.
 In short, the rack does two jobs:

-First job is to display whatever you want on the videowall (Output).
-The second is to receive signal and content from what we call sources (Input).
-A source can be a Gaming PC on the Playtable connected with an HDMI cable to the rack, an OMNIplay3 in the rack that displays commercial content, a Twitch stream and much more.
+The first job is to display whatever you want on the videowall (Output).
+The second is to receive signals and content from what we call sources (Input).
+A reference can be a Gaming PC on the Playtable connected with an HDMI cable to the rack, an OMNIplay3 in the rack that displays commercial content, a Twitch stream, and much more.

 A source of content would typically be a Gaming PC or a Playstation/Xbox console where somebody is playing a game (HDMI).
-It could be a promotional video for a product, a Twitch.tv stream, a PowerPoint presentation, video/picture and much more.
+It could be a promotional video for a product, a Twitch, a TV stream, a PowerPoint presentation, video/picture, and much more.

-The important part to understand about the Commitment Wall is that you can mix all these different sources together by creating a layout and design to attract, entertain to get your ad campaign and message across.
+The critical part of understanding the Commitment Wall is that you can mix all these different sources by creating a layout and design to attract, entertain, to get your ad campaign and message across.

 Below is the active master layout on the Commitment Wall with a 5x3 setup.

 If you have any further questions about the possibilities or how it works, please contact email@example.com for more information.

 FAQ & Troubleshooting